-Figure .
-Example of two different layouts for a virtual sign language interpreter
+Figure 7.
+Examples of two different layouts for a virtual sign language interpreter

-Furthermore, the introduction, brief experiment explanation and UEQ instructions have also been prepared in written and sign language and were included as videos, creating a seamless user experience throughout the evaluation.
-An example of the instructions is shown in Figure 6.
+Furthermore, the introduction, brief experiment explanation, and UEQ instructions have also been prepared in sign language as well as in written text and were included as videos, creating a seamless user experience throughout the evaluation.
+An example of the instructions is shown in Figure 8.